I have a new food crush: Oath Pizza.

 So you’re looking for friends in Boston.
 Maybe you just moved here, maybe you just graduated, or maybe you’re just looking for a new crowd.
 The good news is that in Boston, every day thousands of people are in the same boat.
 All you have to do is get out to the right places to meet them.
 Here’s a quick roundup of highly social opportunities … Continue reading How to Make Friends in Boston

-Whether you’re interested in expanding your social circle, breaking out of a rut, or just want to add some extra awesome to your life, you should know about some Boston-based groups that regularly organize great events.
-Banditos Misteriosos The organizers of International Pillow Fight Day, scavenger hunts, gift swaps, and watergun fights, these guys host free open-to-all events in public spaces where hundreds gather to … Continue reading 5 Groups That Make Boston Fun
+Whether you’re interested in expanding your social circle, breaking out of a rut, or just want to add some extra awesome to your life, these are some Boston social groups you should know about that regularly organize great events.
+Banditos Misteriosos The organizers of International Pillow Fight Day, scavenger hunts, gift swaps, and watergun fights, these guys host free open-to-all events in public spaces where … Continue reading Some Great Groups That Make Boston Fun

 In a city where we typically get over 30 inches of snowfall through the winter, the spring is a welcome return to enjoying Boston’s many public outdoor spaces.
-Events start blooming all around the city, and with so many to choose from, it’s worth making some recommendations for annual favorites: Earthfest – A yearly music festival along the river, Earthfest fills the Esplanade and Hatch Shell … Continue reading Boston-area Spring Events You Don’t Want to Miss
+Events start blooming all around the city, and with so many to choose from, it’s worth making some recommendations for annual favorites: The Boston Marathon – The world’s oldest annual marathon, this is New England’s most widely … Continue reading Boston-area Spring Events You Don’t Want to Miss

 After a two week visit home (north Georgia, and a bit of visiting family in Florida), it’s great to be back in Boston.
 Don’t get me wrong, there’s a lot of things the south has that our area doesn’t: Waffle House (and other 24/7 diners).
 Sane drivers.
 Good barbecue.
 Yards.
 It’s interesting that Boston is very much a city of people who have chosen to live here. … Continue reading Back to Boston after Georgia.